 Fatal error: Allowed memory size of 12345678 bytes exhausted (tried to allocate 2345678 bytes) in /home/your-username/public_html/wp-includes/plugin.php on line 1000

 This error message informs you about the memory limit and tells you how many bytes it was exceeded.
-There is also a filepath to a file that caused the error and a specific number of a line inside that file.
+There is also a filepath to a file that caused the error and the specific number of a line inside that file.
 If none of the below methods won't work, then this info can be useful then reporting the error to the plugin developer.

 Another version of that error message: